 Nonprofit Lesson: Seasons Change

 All nonprofit organizations – no matter how successful – suffer through times of “winter.”
 Times when things seem bleak, cold, dark, icy, treacherous, and you just can’t get warm enough.
 But, always, these times pass.
-Sometimes, the best strategy is to just hang in there, as the seasons – metaphorical and real – always change and this too shall pass.
+Sometimes, the best strategy is to just hang in there, like the seasons – metaphorical and real – always change and this too shall pass.